-Federal tax bracket and personal tax credit amounts increased by an index factor of 1,024 for 2022 (an increase of 2.4%).
-Federal indexing factors, tax bands, and tax rates have been confirmed by the Canada Revenue Agency (CRA).
-Tax rates apply cumulatively.A brief comparison of 2021 and 2022 are as follow:
+The federal tax bracket and personal tax credit amounts increased by an index factor of 1,024 for 2022 (an increase of 2.4%).
+The federal indexing factors, tax bands, and tax rates have been confirmed by the Canada Revenue Agency (CRA).
+Tax rates apply cumulatively.A brief comparison of 2021 and 2022 is as follows:

 |Taxable Income - 2021 Brackets||Tax Rate|

 |$84,369.01 to $96,866||10.50%||$96,866.01 to $117,623||12.29%|

 |$117,623.01 to $159,483||14.70%||$159,483.01 to $222,420||16.80%||Over $222,420||20.5%|

 If your taxable income is greater than $42,184, the first $42,184 of taxable income is taxed at 5.06%, another $ 42,185 of taxable income is taxed at 7.70%, and another $12,497 of taxable income is taxed at 10.5%, another taxable income of $20,757 is taxed at 12.29%, another taxable income of $41,860 is 14.70%, another $62,937 is taxed at 16.80%, and any income above $222,420 is taxed at 20.5%.

 |2022 Taxable Income||Tax Rates|

 Canada already has an "alternative minimum tax regime for individuals, which may limit the benefits of certain so-called tax benefits (e.g., tax havens, dividend tax relief, capital gains exemptions, etc.) by adjusting the calculation of the taxable income for these items and then applying a federal tax rate of 15%.
 This new minimum tax seems to take a different approach since it limits the benefits of all tax breaks (which currently apply to tax rebates based on taxable income) so that federal tax is at least 15% of taxable income.